EntropyString/Elixir/README.md

 ### <a name="Overview"></a>Overview

 `EntropyString` provides easy creation of randomly generated strings of specific entropy using various character sets.
-Such strings are needed as unique identifiers when generating, for example, random IDs and you don't want the overkill of a GUID.
+Such strings are needed as unique identifiers when generating, for example, random IDs and you don't want the overkill of a UUID.

 A key concern when generating such strings is that they be unique.
-Guaranteed uniqueness, however,, requires either deterministic generation (e.g., a counter) that is not random, or that each newly created random string be compared against all existing strings.
-When ramdoness is required, the overhead of storing and comparing strings is often too onerous and a different tack is chosen.
+Guaranteed uniqueness, however, requires either deterministic generation (e.g., a counter) that is not random, or that each newly created random string be compared against all existing strings.
+When randomness is required, the overhead of storing and comparing strings is often too onerous and a different tack is chosen.

-A common strategy is to replace the *guarantee of uniqueness* with a weaker but often sufficient *probabilistic uniqueness*.
+A common strategy is to replace the **_guarantee of uniqueness_** with a weaker but often sufficient one of **_probabilistic uniqueness_**.
 Specifically, rather than being absolutely sure of uniqueness, we settle for a statement such as *"there is less than a 1 in a billion chance that two of my strings are the same"*.
+We use an implicit version of this very strategy every time we use a hash set, where the keys are formed from taking the hash of some value.
+We *assume* there will be no hash collision using our values, but we **do not** have any true guarantee of uniqueness per se.

-This strategy requires much less overhead, but does require we have some manner of qualifying what we mean by *"there is less than a 1 in a billion chance that 1 million strings of this form will have a repeat"*.
+Fortunately, a probabilistic uniqueness strategy requires much less overhead than guaranteed uniqueness.
+But it does require we have some manner of qualifying what we mean by *"there is less than a 1 in a billion chance that 1 million strings of this form will have a repeat"*.

 Understanding probabilistic uniqueness of random strings requires an understanding of [*entropy*](https://en.wikipedia.org/wiki/Entropy_(information_theory)) and of estimating the probability of a [*collision*](https://en.wikipedia.org/wiki/Birthday_problem#Cast_as_a_collision_problem) (i.e., the probability that two strings in a set of randomly generated strings might be the same).
-The blog posting [Hash Collision Probabilities](http://preshing.com/20110504/hash-collision-probabilities/) provides an excellent overview of deriving an expression for calculating the probability of a collision in some number of hashes using a perfect hash with an N-bit output.
-The [Entropy Bits](#EntropyBits) section below discribes how `EntropyString` takes this idea a step further to address a common need in generating unique identifiers.
+The blog post [Hash Collision Probabilities](http://preshing.com/20110504/hash-collision-probabilities/) provides an excellent overview of deriving an expression for calculating the probability of a collision in some number of hashes using a perfect hash with an N-bit output.
+This is sufficient for understanding the probability of collision given a hash with a **fixed** output of N-bits, but does not provide an answer to qualifying what we mean by *"there is less than a 1 in a billion chance that 1 million strings of this form will have a repeat"*.
+The [Entropy Bits](#EntropyBits) section below describes how `EntropyString` provides this qualifying measure.

-We'll begin investigating `EntropyString` and this common need by considering our [Real Need](#RealNeed) when generating random strings.
+We'll begin investigating `EntropyString` by considering the [Real Need](#RealNeed) when generating random strings.

 [TOC](#TOC)

 ### <a name="RealNeed"></a>Real Need

-Let's start by reflecting on a common statement of need for developers, who might say:

-*I need random strings 16 characters long.*
+Let's start by reflecting on the common statement: *I need random strings 16 characters long.*

 Okay.
 There are libraries available that address that exact need.
 But first, there are some questions that arise from the need as stated, such as: